Microlinks Are 2021’s Biggest Black Hair Trend — So I Had To Try Them

 Microlinks have been praised for their versatility (they come in lots of different hair types and textures), not to mention how seamlessly they can be installed since they are completely glueless, braidless and don't require any heat.
 Though it is a lot easier to care for and treat your own natural hair (as it is blended with the extensions), this style is not a protective one.
 Still, the TikTok buzz swayed me and I booked in to try microlink extensions for myself, with one question in mind: could they really work on my type 4 hair?

-Where can you get microlink hair extensions and are there different types?
+Where can you get microlink hair extensions in the UK and are there different types?

 Advertisement

 Firstly, you'll need to purchase your hair.
-As the trend grows worldwide, these extensions can now be bought in a range of different hair types and textures, but they can be a little tricky to find.
-I'd recommend checking your local hair supply store, or online at Better Length or AliExpress.
+As the trend grows worldwide, these extensions can now be bought in a range of different hair types and textures, but they can be a little tricky to find in the UK.
+I'd recommend checking your local hair supply store, for example Pak's, or online at Better Length or AliExpress.

 While I matched myself, it's best to speak to your chosen hairstylist before purchasing any hair so that they can recommend how many packs you'd need.
 This is important, especially if you're new to this type of hairstyle.
 Of course, the amount of hair required depends on how full you want the look to be.
 Despite knowing my hair type well, I consulted a hairstylist and used picture references in salon.